Pylons/pyramid/docs/narr/project.rst

 The ``debug_templates`` setting in the ``[app:MyProject]`` section is a :app:`Pyramid` -specific setting which is passed into the framework.
-If it exists, and its value is ``true``, :term:`Chameleon` template exceptions will contained more detailed and helpful information about the error than when this value is ``false``.
+If it exists, and its value is ``true``, :term:`Chameleon` template exceptions will contain more detailed and helpful information about the error than when this value is ``false``.
 See :ref:`debug_templates_section` for more information.